tmacwill/asana-client/README.markdown

 ## Git Integration

 Copy the <tt>post-commit</tt> file into your repo's <tt>.git/hooks</tt> directory, and make sure to execute <tt>chmod +x .git/hooks/post-commit</tt> from the root of your repo.
-Now, simply mention the ID of an Asana task inside your commit message, and the issue will be closed automatically.
+Now, simply mention the ID of an Asana task inside your commit message, and the issue will be closed automatically and a comment with the relevent commit will be posted.
 For example, if you determine a relevant bug has an ID of 12345 (using the asana command-line client), you could say <tt>git commit -m "this commit fixes issue 12345"</tt>.